 Recommendations for Optimal ID Card Printer Performance

-Most all of the id card printers on the market today require a small amount of maintenance to keep them printing at their best.
+Most of the ID card printers on the market today require a small amount of maintenance to run at their best.
 The most important thing to help keep your printer operating well is to keep it away from dust and dirty areas.
 The supplies used in the printer (cards and ribbons) also need to be kept in a clean area.

-Evidences of a dirty printer include the following:
+Evidence of a dirty printer includes:

-Spots on cards after they are printed
+- Spots on cards after they are printed

-Discoloration or strange colors on the printed card (ie: oil or lotion from your hands on the card or ribbon)
+- Discoloration or strange colors on the printed card (ie: oil or lotion from your hands on the card or ribbon)